 The Academy of Science's website provides access to the institution's many electronic catalogs.

 A Note about Transliteration.
 Princeton University Library Catalog, WorldCat and other North American catalogs use the Library of Congress Romanization Table for Russian as the standard for transliterated Russian.
 When searching these catalogs it is recommended that Russian names and other words be transliterated using this scheme.
 Searching in Cyrillic will retrieve only a small subset of Russian materials in these collections.
 When searching the online catalogs of libraries in the Russian Federation, using Cyrillic is generally most effective.

 Note: Library of Congress Subject Headings - the taxonomy used by North American library catalogs to label resources thematically - appends the word "sources" to subject descriptors to designate publications of or about primary sources, e.g.:

 Russia -- History -- Revolution, 1905-1907 -- Sources

 Glavnoe upravlenie ispravitelʹno-trudovykh lagereĭ OGPU -- History -- Sources

 GULag NKVD -- History -- Sources

-When searching for publications of or about primary sources, add the term "sources" to your subject terminology in a subject search:
+For memoiristic or biographical accounts (including autobiographical accounts), the Library of Congress Subject Headings add the element "personal narratives" or "biographies."
+When searching for publications of or about primary sources, add the term "sources" (or narratives or biographies) to your subject terminology in a subject search:

 Descriptors in Russian library catalogs will generally add "документы", "материалы" or "источники" to the subject terminology to designate publications of or about primary sources.